camdenorrb/Workshop-Map-Loader-Downloader/README.md

 ### CI builds

-This repository includes a GitHub Actions workflow (`.github/workflows/build.yml`) that compiles the plugin on every push/PR.
-Because the BakkesMod SDK is not publicly downloadable, generate a zip of your local SDK folder, base64-encode it, and store it in a repository secret named `BAKKESMOD_SDK_ZIP_BASE64`.
-The workflow restores the SDK from that secret, runs the same CMake commands as above, and publishes the built DLL as an artifact.
+The GitHub Actions workflow (`.github/workflows/build.yml`) automatically clones the public [BakkesModSDK](https://github.com/bakkesmodorg/BakkesModSDK) repository (which already exposes the required `include/` and `lib/` directories at its root) and runs the same CMake build on every push/PR.
+No secrets or manual SDK packaging are required anymore.

 ## Bugs/Issues Known